With the Cloud being an integral core of our day to day operations, it seems almost

 One of the most significant features among cloud computing is that it is scalable.

 For instance, you have already purchased 100GB of data storage with a cloud provider and you realize after a couple of months that you have bought a huge storage that is not required and want to decrease the capacity of cloud storage to save some money.
 You can easily do this within minutes.
 On the contrary, if you want to buy more storage, you can do that as well.
 Just a few mouse clicks and voila!
 What if you were still stuck in the traditional way of data storage?
-You cannot frequently buy and sell huge amount of hardware as per your needs and would eventually end up spending a lot on infrastructure.
+You cannot frequently buy and sell huge amount of hardware as per your needs and would eventually end up spending a lot on managed it infrastructure services.

 Needless to say, these benefits of using the Cloud are just the tip of the iceberg.
 Cloud enables providers and consumers of products to interact much more easily, because they are free from the drudgery of providing the necessary IT support.
 Businesses have constantly benefited by the world of cloud computing, that too without having to pay through the nose.
 Even though some of us have been wary to adopt cloud, one cannot deny the fact that we would not have entered this digital age, had it not been for the Cloud!
 “A world without Cloud could lead us to a technological drought”.